Tangled Up in Blue: Critical reception

 Billboard regarded "Tangled Up in Blue" as Dylan's most powerful and most commercial single in a long time, saying that Dylan's voice and the "strong acoustic background" instrumentals were reminiscent of Dylan's early songs.
 Cash Box said that it is a "great tune...with lyrics pouring forth in profusion and with Bob's voice in excellent shape."
 Jon Landau in Rolling Stone praised Dylan's lyrics and delivery of the song, but was unimpressed by the accompanying musicians and the production of the album, while Jonathan Cott, in the same issue of the magazine, called the track "brilliant and haunted."
-Cott likened the effect of the album's lyrics to those of the Italian 13th century poem referred to in the song, quoting from the song:
+Cott likened the effect of the album's lyrics to those of the Italian 13th-century poem referred to in the song, quoting from the song:

-Some commentators have taken the reference in "Tangled Up in Blue" to the "Italian poet/From the thirteenth century" as a reference to Dante.
-Matthew Collins of Harvard, noting that Dylan may not have been precise with dates, argues that there are similarities between elements of the lyrics of "Tangled up in Blue" and the fifth canto of Dante's 14th Century Inferno, but finds it unlikely that Dylan will ever confirm who the reference in the song is to.
-Hampton, however, believes that the reference is more likely to Petrarch.
-Both Collins and Hampton note that in a 1978 interview, in reference to "Tangled Up in Blue", Dylan was asked who the poet was and replied "Plutarch.
+Critics and Dylan himself have offered different theories about the referent in "...Italian poet/From the thirteenth century".
+Matthew Collins of Harvard, noting that Dylan may not have been precise with dates, argues that there are similarities between elements of the lyrics and the fifth canto of Dante's 14th-century Inferno, but argues that the reference is more likely to Petrarch.
+Collins and Hampton note that Dylan, asked in a 1978 interview which poet the song alludes to, replied, "Plutarch.
 Is that his name?"